StarRocks/starrocks/docs/administration/Query_planning.md

 - Shuffle Join

-  If you need to shuffle the data rows with the same bucket key values from tables A and B onto the same machine before a Join operation is performed, you can hint the join execution method as Shuffle Join.
+  If you need to shuffle the data rows with the same bucketing key values from tables A and B onto the same machine before a Join operation is performed, you can hint the join execution method as Shuffle Join.

   ~~~SQL
   select k1 from t1 join [SHUFFLE] t2 on t1.k1 = t2.k2 group by t2.k2;